 This plan is very similar to the Free plan, with the primary differences being better importing capabilities and access to prior-year returns.
-It’s free to file both federal and state taxes with this plan, though you’re often prompted to upgrade throughout the process, and need to pay $36.99 per state if you file with a mobile device.
+It costs $39.99 to file a federal return and $39.99 for each state return, plus a $19.95 state e-file fee.

 Basic comes with all the features of the Free plan, plus the following:

 - Access to Past Tax Returns for Six Years.
 The Basic plan offers free access to returns prepared and filed with H&R Block for six years.

 - Past-Year Return Importing.
 You can import all the information on previous years’ H&R Block returns, as well as prior-year returns from TurboTax and TaxACT.

 The Deluxe plan, which costs $34.99 (for a limited time – normally $54.99) for your federal return and $36.99 for each state return, is ideal for filers with retirement income and those who made charitable donations (cash and non-cash) with a total value in excess of $500 during the tax year.
 It also offers a juicier refund bonus.

 It comes with all the features and functions of the Basic plan, plus:

 - Support for Filers With Charitable Donations.
 This version offers detailed guidance and support for those who made cash and non-cash charitable contributions more than $500 during the tax year (IRS Form 8283).

 - Expert Chat Support.
 Deluxe filers have free, unlimited chat access to H&R Block’s in-house tax experts during posted business hours.
 This is different from the Best of Both service, as these experts don’t directly alter your return and you’re not charged extra for their work.
 It’s worth noting that this feature used to be available at all price points, but was discontinued for lower-priced plans before the 2016 tax year.